helenese/MDP/README.md

     NonCommercial — You may not use the material for commercial purposes.

  To cite this code, please refer to:
-H Seyr and M Muskulus, Use of Markov Decision Processes in the Evaluation of Corrective Maintenance Scheduling Policies for Offshore Wind Farms; Energies 2019 (submitted)
+H Seyr and M Muskulus, Use of Markov Decision Processes in the Evaluation of Corrective Maintenance Scheduling Policies for Offshore Wind Farms;  Energies.
+2019; 12(15):2993; https://doi.org/10.3390/en12152993